thecodinggame/halloffame/README.md

 Do you want to be in the hall of fame?
 * fork this repo
-* in index.html, find the player list and add your name
+* in index.html, find the player list and add your name (travis login)
 * send me a pull request

 Do you want to see your score increase?